bugzmanov/cleancode-critique/src/chapter_38.md

     .executeTests()
 ```

-Of course, both approaches require significantly more effort than the standard JUnit style.
-But that’s not the point.
+Yes, these approaches require more upfront work.
+That's not the point.

-The point is that with a top-down approach, you control how your code looks at every step, then implement the supporting code at lower levels to make it work.
+The key insight: top-down design lets you control code structure from the start.
+You build supporting infrastructure to achieve your vision.

 In contrast, starting with a messy, working solution and then refining it into something cleaner is more of a discovery process.
-You might end up with significantly less optimal results - especially if your refactoring toolkit is limited and primarily consists of extraction-based techniques.
+When your refactoring toolkit consists mainly of extraction techniques (as Martin suggests), you often end up with suboptimal results.